kevinsmithwebdev-zz/easy-open-source/CONTRIBUTING.md

 What you will need:

-* A git hub accoun
+* A git hub account
 * Some kind of command shell on your computer (bash, etc.)

 ## The Steps of Contributing